SAS (software): Development

-SAS was redesigned in SAS 76 with an open architecture that allowed for compilers and procedures.
+SAS was redesigned in SAS 76.
 The INPUT and INFILE statements were improved so they could read most data formats used by IBM mainframes.
 Generating reports was also added through the PUT and FILE statements.
 The ability to analyze general linear models was also added as was the FORMAT procedure, which allowed developers to customize the appearance of data.
-In 1979, SAS 79 added support for the CMS operating system and introduced the DATASETS procedure.
+In 1979, SAS 79 added support for the IBM VM/CMS operating system and introduced the DATASETS procedure.
 Three years later, SAS 82 introduced an early macro language and the APPEND procedure.

+Beginning with SAS 4, released in 1984, SAS releases have followed a sequential naming convention not based on year of release.
 SAS version 4 had limited features, but made SAS more accessible.
 Version 5 introduced a complete macro language, array subscripts, and a full-screen interactive user interface called Display Manager.
 In 1985, SAS was rewritten in the C programming language.
-This allowed for the SAS' Multivendor Architecture that allows the software to run on UNIX, MS-DOS, and Windows.
+This enabled the SAS' MultiVendor Architecture which allows the software to run on UNIX, MS-DOS, and Windows.
 It was previously written in PL/I, Fortran, and assembly language.

 In the 1980s and 1990s, SAS released a number of components to complement Base SAS.
 SAS/GRAPH, which produces graphics, was released in 1980, as well as the SAS/ETS component, which supports econometric and time series analysis.
 A component intended for pharmaceutical users, SAS/PH-Clinical, was released in the 1990s.
-The Food and Drug Administration standardized on SAS/PH-Clinical for new drug applications in 2002.
+The Food and Drug Administration standardized on using SAS/PH-Clinical for new drug applications in 2002.
 Vertical products like SAS Financial Management and SAS Human Capital Management (then called CFO Vision and HR Vision respectively) were also introduced.

-JMP was developed by SAS co-founder John Sall and a team of developers to take advantage of the graphical user interface introduced in the 1984 Apple Macintosh and shipped for the first time in 1989.
-Updated versions of JMP were released continuously after 2002 with the most recent release being from 2016.
+JMP was developed by SAS co-founder John Sall and a team of developers, in order to take advantage of the graphical user interface introduced in the 1984 Apple Macintosh.
+JMP's name originally stood for "John's Macintosh Project".
+JMP was shipped for the first time in 1989.
+Updated versions of JMP were released continuously after 2002 with the most recent release in 2016.
+In January 2022, JMP became a wholly owned subsidiary of SAS Institute, having previously been a business unit of the company.

-SAS version 6 was used throughout the 1990s and was available on a wider range of operating systems, including Macintosh, OS/2, Silicon Graphics, and PRIMOS.
+SAS 6 was used throughout the 1990s and was available on a wider range of operating systems, including Macintosh, OS/2, Silicon Graphics, and PRIMOS.
 SAS introduced new features through dot-releases.
-From 6.06 to 6.09, a user interface based on the windows paradigm was introduced and support for SQL was added.
+From 6.06 to 6.09, a user interface based on the Windows paradigm was introduced and support for SQL was added.
 Version 7 introduced the Output Delivery System (ODS) and an improved text editor.
-ODS was improved upon in successive releases.
+Subsequent releases improved upon the ODS.
 For example, more output options were added in version 8.
 The number of operating systems that were supported was reduced to UNIX, Windows and z/OS, and Linux was added.
-SAS version 8 and SAS Enterprise Miner were released in 1999.
+SAS 8 and SAS Enterprise Miner were released in 1999.